| Safe Haskell | Safe-Inferred |

 digitToInt :: Char -> Int Source #

-Convert a single digit Char
+Convert a single digit Char to the corresponding Int.
+This

-function fails unless its argument satisfies isHexDigit
+function fails unless its argument satisfies isHexDigit, but

 recognises both upper- and lower-case hexadecimal digits (that